Streets

 816 to 820 North 7th Street

-TAXI DRIVER HELD UP BY PASSENGER BUT HE FAILS TO GET MONEY
+TAXI DRIVER HELD UP BY PASSENGER HE BUT HE FAILS TO GET MONEY

 A taxicab passenger last night held up Alfred K. Shawcross, the driver, of 820 North Seventh Street, at Front and Federal streets, but obtained no money because Shawcross had none.